fordesmith/crisp-dna/_docs/board.md

 How do we elect the board?
 --------------------------

 We elect the board annually.
-Our board consists of four people
+Our board consists of three people

 1. Chairman
 2. Board member 1